The New England Journal of Medicine October 08, 2020

 Endpoint

-Composite of progression of kidney disease or CV death
+Composite of kidney disease progression or CV death

-Key result: Empagliflozin reduced the risk of kidney disease progression or death from CV causes regardless of diabetes status.
+Key result: Empagliflozin significantly reduced the risk of kidney disease progression or cardiovascular death by 28%.

 Tailored to your role